Frequently Asked Questions

 Clean-room HTML is server-rendered, framework-free HTML served specifically to AI crawlers.
 Most modern websites use JavaScript frameworks (React, Vue, Angular) that render content in the browser.
 AI crawlers do not execute JavaScript, so they cannot see this content.
 Clean-room HTML provides the same content in a format AI systems can parse directly.

-What is the 8-signal GEO framework?
+What is the GEO signal framework?

 What is a GEO score?